dotnet/dotnet-docker/samples/kubernetes/README.md

 If you are new to Kubernetes, you'll need to establish a [local environment](https://kubernetes.io/docs/tasks/tools/), such as [Docker Desktop](https://www.docker.com/products/kubernetes/), [K3s](https://k3s.io/), [OpenShift Local](https://developers.redhat.com/products/openshift-local), and [Rancher](https://rancherdesktop.io/).

+Both [`ClusterIP` and `LoadBalancer`](https://minikube.sigs.k8s.io/docs/handbook/accessing/) [service variants](https://learn.microsoft.com/azure/aks/concepts-network#services) are used in these samples. `ClusterIP` is the default service type and works well for local clusters and private cloud deployments. `LoadBalancer` is intended for exposing a Pod to the internet.
+The use of these two service variants makes it straightforward to try these samples in multiple environments.

 ## Examples

 The following fine-grained examples demonstrate various Kubernetes and .NET capabilities.